oldtimers-eos/Oldtimers-Rent-Buy-Smart-Contract/README.md

 ## Oldtimers Rent & Buy SC Details

 Oldtimers (Rent & Buy) SC is made up of experienced blockchain developers (team members) from Oldtimers Offer platform.
 The SC is a Proof of Concept for Renting & Buying Classic Vehicles and belong as a part of applying for the [ENF Grant](https://eosnetwork.com/blog/eos-network-foundation-grant-framework-guidelines/) program.
-Our hard work is open source and help developers a lot to create simular SCs for marketplace on blockchain (EVM is compatible, but our approach is strictly to [Trust EVM](https://trust.one/)).
+Our hard work is open source and help developers a lot to create simular SCs for marketplace on blockchain (EVM is compatible, but our approach is strictly to EOS EVM).
 It can be very easy to use for real estate, sea vessels or books projects.
 Our approach is highly innovative in the blockchain industry and we are so proud of it.
 The solution is for renting, selling and reviewing of classic vehicles.
 The SC has the following advantages and rules: